glic3rinu/passlib/docs/lib/passlib.hash.fshp.rst

 Security Issues
 ===============
-* A minor concern is that FSHP swaps values of the password and salt from what is described in the PBKDF1 standard.
-For a single round, this opens the route for pre-calculating part of the digest when performing a brute force attack; but the cpu/time savings is vastly outweighed by the use of a large number of rounds.
+* A minor issue is that FSHP swaps the location the password and salt from what is described in the PBKDF1 standard.
+  This issue is mainly noted in order to dismiss it: while the swap permits an attacker to pre-calculate part of the initial digest, the impact of this is negligible when a large number of rounds is used.

-* Since PBKDF1 is based on repeated composition of a hash, it is slightly vulnerable to any first-preimage attacks on the underlying hash. this has led to the deprecation of using SHA-1 or earlier hashes with PBKDF1.
+* Since PBKDF1 is based on repeated composition of a hash, it is vulnerable to any first-preimage attacks on the underlying hash.
+  This has led to the deprecation of using SHA-1 or earlier hashes with PBKDF1.
-  In contrast, it's successor PBKDF2 was designed to mitigate this issue (among other things), and enjoys much stronger preimage resistance when using with the same cryptographic hash.
+  In contrast, it's successor PBKDF2 was designed to mitigate this weakness (among other things), and enjoys much stronger preimage resistance when used with the same cryptographic hashes.

 Deviations
 ==========